realmiya/ScentSearcher/README.md

 # scentsearcher
 The backends are already deployed to AWS and all URLs for RESTful APIs in the frontend are set.

-To run this application, pull the code of frontEnd filefolder, then cd [frontEnd] directory and run
+To run this application,
+step1: pull the code of frontEnd filefolder, then cd [frontEnd] directory and;

-npm install
+step2: run 'npm install';

-To run the application in Windows system, please use command
+step3: if you are willing to run the application in Windows system, please use command 'npm start';

-npm start

-To run the application in Linux system, please use command
+        if you are willing to run the application in in Linux system (including mac), please use command 'npm run start_mac';

-npm run start_mac

-Scent Searcher
+simple introduction and the requirement of Scent Searcher:
 Scent Searcher caters to an audience that wants to explore different perfumes, and the scent notes, (eg: vanilla, rose, amber, etc), they are associated with.
 The main users of this platform are known as scent searchers, who have a profile on the platform, and can search